 9. The appointment of a single joint independent remuneration panel should bring economies of scale with less time required to conduct reviews.
+The process of reviewing the two councils' schemes should be simpler and avoid duplication of resources.
 The data gathering exercise in any review will be shorter as information can be shared across the two councils.
-The process of reviewing the two councils' schemes should be simpler and avoid duplication of resources.
-While it is possible that there may be differences in the schemes the joint panel recommends to the two councils, the schemes will have many similarities resulting from the regulations and government guidance on councillors' allowances schemes, and that both councils operate a leader and Cabinet style of executive arrangements, and a scrutiny committee.
+While the aim will be to develop one joint scheme for operation across both councils, it is possible that there may be differences in the schemes the joint panel recommends to the two councils or in the scheme that each council decides to adopt.
+However, the schemes will have many similarities resulting from government regulations and guidance on councillors' allowances schemes, and that both councils operate a leader and Cabinet style of executive arrangements, and scrutiny committees.
 The remainder of the committee structures are similar also.